 Vellore is very well connected with important places by good roads.
 There are buses every half an hour to Vellore from Chennai.
 There is also a rail link on Chennai - Bangalore route.
 Katpadi is the nearby junction and from Katpadi.
 The nearest airport is at Chennai.

-Distance from Vellore To Other important places Or
+Distance from Vellore District To Other important places Or